 Document the results of every test, including the time taken to restore, any errors encountered, and the actions taken to resolve them.
 This documentation serves dual purposes: it confirms that your backup strategy works, and it provides evidence for compliance audits and regulatory reviews.
 The ICO and other regulatory bodies look favourably on organisations that can demonstrate a tested and documented backup strategy.

 Cloudswitched designs and implements air-gapped backup solutions for UK businesses of all sizes.
-From rotating physical media for small offices to enterprise-grade immutable cloud storage and LTO tape libraries, we tailor the solution to your data volumes, compliance requirements, and budget.
-Do not wait for a ransomware attack to discover that your backups are vulnerable.
+From rotating physical media for small offices to enterprise-grade immutable cloud storage and LTO tape libraries, we tailor the solution to your data volumes, compliance requirements, and recovery objectives.